Español

 Resealable bag for LAGs transport.

-Only liquids, aerosols and gels for personal and cosmetic use are allowed, placed in their original containers as long as they do not exceed 3.3 oz (100 ml), all placed inside a single resealable plastic bag with a maximum capacity of 35 oz (1 liter) per passenger.
+Only liquids, aerosols and gels for personal and cosmetic use are allowed, placed in their original containers as long as they do not exceed 3.4 oz (100 ml), all placed inside a single resealable plastic bag with a maximum capacity of 35 oz (1 liter) per passenger.
 All LAGs must effortlessly fit in the bag, and it must seal completely.
-It is important to note that no LAG contained in containers larger than 3.3 oz will be accepted, even if they are only partially filled.
+Please note that no liquids, aerosols, or gels (LAGs) contained in containers larger than 3.4 oz (100 ml) are allowed.
+Items that do not have proper identification or exceed the permitted quantities, even if partially filled, cannot be transferred to another container and must be confiscated and disposed of in accordance with applicable security protocols

 Passengers must provide their own resealable bag and have it ready before passing through the airport's security filters.
 The bag will be checked at control points and go through X-ray scan, so please keep it in an easy-to-reach place.